 Welcome to Wauwatosa

-People love our variety of housing choices from bungalows and mid-century modern to historic Victorians and modern apartments.
-Our excellent school and city services, plus 2,000 acres of parks and recreation including a community pool, are cherished by people of all ages and makes us an ideal place to raise a family.
-We have over 30 welcoming neighborhood associations – neighbors supporting neighbors.
+People love our diverse housing choices from historic Victorians, Cape Cods, and bungalows to mid-century modern homes and luxury apartments.
+Our excellent schools, city services, and 2,000 acres of parks (including a community pool and beer garden) are cherished by people of all ages and make Wauwatosa an ideal place to raise a family.
+In our community, neighbors support neighbors.
+More than 30 neighborhood associations welcome new residents and keep our neighborhoods strong.

-Our community spirit is strong and quality of life high.
-We are a city celebrating our past and embracing our future.
-Join us, explore and you too will fall in love affectionately calling Tosa one your favorite places.
-Wauwatosa: It’s a way of life.
+Our community spirit is robust and our quality of life is high.
+We’re a city celebrating our past and embracing our future.
+Join us and you, too, will call Wauwatosa one of your favorite places.
+Welcome.

-Mayor Kathy Ehley is the 16th Mayor of Wauwatosa and is currently serving her second term.
-She is dedicated to guiding the City’s growth in a fiscally-responsible way that balances economic growth with maintaining strong neighborhoods and quality city services.
+Dennis McBride is Wauwatosa’s 17th Mayor.
+He is dedicated to guiding the City’s growth in a fiscally responsible way that balances economic growth with maintaining strong neighborhoods and quality city services.